vuejs/awesome-vue/README.md

 - [nuxt-seed](https://github.com/dulin666/nuxt-seed) - nuxt-seed is minimal seed for those looking to get up-and-running with Vue and Nuxt
 - [rails_vue_melt](https://github.com/midnightSuyama/rails_vue_melt) - Rails view with webpack=vue optimizer.
 - [vue-starter](https://github.com/rohitkrai03/vue-starter) - A Vue.js starter kit that lets you focus on more programming and less configuration.
-- [vue-standalone-component](https://github.com/InCuca/vue-standalone-component) - A standalone component generator with documentation support using jsdoc and vue-styleguidist
 - [vuejs-wordpress-theme-starter](https://github.com/EvanAgee/vuejs-wordpress-theme-starter) - A WordPress theme with the guts ripped out and replaced with Vue
 - [Cordovue](https://github.com/TheMushrr00m/cordovue) - A sample Apache Cordova application using Vue.
 - [Cookiecutter-Django-Vue](https://github.com/vchaptsev/cookiecutter-django-vue) - Django+VueJS+Docker customizable project generator with a large number of settings/integrations